Daniel-CIMS/Daniel-CIMS/README.md

-Hi this is Daniel Zhang from CIMS Global.
+# Daniel Zhang

-# cool
+Hi this is Daniel Zhang from the Innovative Data Science Department of CIMS Global.